-Welcome to the Russkie Kino Klub / Russian Film Club of Chattanooga as we celebrate more than one year as a movie club!
+Welcome to the Russkie Kino Klub / Russian Film Club of Chattanooga as we celebrate more than two years as a movie club!
 We might be the world's only Russian Film Club outside Russia!

 Mikhail Vassilev's phone number: (423)322-2262